ibm-cloud-architecture/refarch-data-ai-analytics/docs/index.md

 The **intelligent application**, is represented as a combination of capabilities at the top of the diagram, it can be an application we develop, a business process, an ERP or CRM application, etc.  running anywhere on cloud, fog, or mist computing.

-The intelligent application, accesses the deployed model, sing APIs, and may consumes pre-built models or Cognitive services, such as:
+The intelligent application, accesses the deployed model, APIs, and may consumes pre-built models or Cognitive services, such as:

 * **speech to text and text to speech** services
 * **image recognition**, a **tone analyzer** services